UrbanLinks/AssetManagement/docs/AM Steps/ResidualLife.md

 ### Statistical Models

 Statistical/Empirical models rely on historical data to predict asset deterioration.
 They are generally more commonly applied as the data collection is simpler than that for mechanistic models, as it uses the best available data and relies on proxies or related factors, rather then specific physical properties.
 For example, in a statistical model a coefficient for each type of material may be assumed rather than measured.
 Statistical models can be largely classified into two groups Deterministic or Probabilistic.
 **Deterministic** models predict a single deterioration result and ignore uncertainty, such as an asset's condition index within 5 years.
-Whereas **Probabilistic models** predict the probability of various states, such as the likelihood of an asset to reach a certain condition index within 5 years.
+Whereas **Probabilistic models** predict or account for the probability of various states, such as the likelihood of an asset to reach a certain condition index within 5 years.

 #### Deterministic Models